-Through grant funding received in 2016, Oakland Animal Services has an amazing opportunity to create a sustainable, wider reaching foster program.
+Through grant funding received in 2016, Oakland Animal Services created a sustainable, wider-reaching foster program.
 Foster programs save lives, alleviate shelter stress and provide a chance for the many animals who simply don’t display their most endearing sides in a shelter environment.
 Fostering also bonds the shelter with the community it serves; providing an additional tool in education about animal overpopulation, the beauty of shelter animals and the values of adopting.

 Fostering is a great way to help a shelter animal on a temporary basis.
 The animal benefits greatly from the relative quiet, stability and just plain fun of home life.
 Being a foster parent instills a huge sense of accomplishment because you provide the care to prepare the pets for adoption!

 Want to foster a dog?
 Complete our foster application, and if you have questions, send an email to .

 Our dog foster program focuses on dogs who are most in need, therefore not all dogs at our shelter are eligible for foster.

 We provide initial supplies, medical services, guidance and support; fosters provide love, attention, a safe environment and ongoing supplies.

 Most dogs in foster homes remain available for adoption, so fosters are required to make their foster dog available for adoption visits by appointment at the shelter, and at scheduled local adoption events.
 Some dogs are in foster because they are recovering from a medical condition or working on behavioral improvements.
 In such cases the dog may not be available for adoption yet.